nestordemeure/Simplers/potential_algorithmic_improvements.md

 ## Initialization

-The easiest way to initialize the algorithm is to take a simplex of d+1 points as parameters.

-One could also take a minimum of d+1 points and triangulize them in order to build the original simplex.

-Finally, one could take intervals (open or closed) and build one or more simplex to contain them (if all intervals are open on at least one side, then you can just build a simplex containing the hypercube).

-### Mapping

 If we have a mapping from the unit simplex to the unit hypercube and from the unit hypercube to the target hypercube, we can take an hypercube as parameters while doing the search in the simplex space.

 This would be the easiest way to deal with an input hypercube without putting additional stress on the user.